BenGor/FileBundle/docs/upload_file.md

 }
 ```

 Then, we have the user form type code.
 Note that the image form field is BenGor's FileType type.
+Also needs
+`data-bengor-file-type` data-attribute to manage as a Bengor's FileType inside JavaScript.
 ```php
 <?php